gigaj0ule/portable_xray/README.md

 I would recommend redoing the transformer driving circuit.

-Contact joule -a-t- thotcrime -d-0-t- org with any questions.
+Contact me with any questions.

 Softwares: